 When we think of abuse, we all believe that we would surely recognize it when we see it.
 What’s there to be in doubt about?
 Nonetheless, the abusiveness in any relationship usually has many nuances and can be hard to identify, or distinguish from otherwise normal (although often unpleasant) reactions.
 Especially from within.
-That is why we list several main categories of abuse, and talk about what makes a relationship pathological.
+That is why we list several main categories and different forms of abuse to talk about what makes a relationship pathological.

 1. Physical abuse

 When we think “abuse” most of us go straight towards the idea of a battered woman being brutally beaten and physically pushed around.
 And, unfortunately, many women and children (but also men) are too often physically assaulted by their loved ones.
 Physical abuse itself also has many shades, and includes actions that are sometimes borderline abusive, so victims are often reluctant to name what is happening to them as violent.
 However, in addition to being punched, choked, slapped, or pinned down, which are fairly obvious forms of physical assault, there are others as well.
 Being put in a jeopardizing situation (for example, being in driven in a car in an intentionally reckless way), or being denied help when sick or hurt is also labeled physically abusive behavior.